WAREHOUSE MARKET

 4. A personal visit is priceless

 A personal inspection of the property is crucial for several reasons.
 It gives you a better idea of the actual dimensions and layout of the space right from the start.
-During the inspection, you can better assess whether the space is suitable for your business.
+During the viewing, you can better assess whether the space is suitable for your business.
 Another important reason is that you also have the opportunity to ask the landlord or broker additional questions and get additional information that can play an important role in the decision-making process.
 The more information you gather about the property, the better your decision making will be.
-Don’t underestimate the importance of a personal inspection.
+Do not underestimate the importance of a personal visit.

 5. Make a shortlist

-Have you done the tours yet?
+Have you done the viewings yet?
 Now choose a few of the best options and make a shortlist.
-We recommend 3-4 options so that you don’t make your decision unnecessarily complicated by a large number of offers.
+We recommend 3-4 options so that you do not make your decision unnecessarily complicated by a large number of offers.

 6. Try to work out the layout design

-Bid prices within the advertisement cannot be relied upon.
+Indicated prices within the offer can not be relied upon.
 What is important is a comprehensive offer from the landlord to your company in the form of the so-called Heads of Terms.
 This contains not only the rent amount but also all the other parameters and commercial terms that ultimately have an impact on costs and the whole transaction.
 Your adviser will help you obtain this and make sure the offer contains everything it should.

 8. Comparison of offers